<?xml version="1.0" encoding="UTF-8"?>

 <title>screen_manufacturing</title>

-Modern flat panel display manufacture is a highly precise and coordinated operation that involves making ultra-thin and defect-free glass substrates that will serve as the foundation for LCD and OLED displays.
+Modern flat-panel display manufacture is a highly precise and coordinated operation that involves making ultra-thin, defect-free glass substrates that serves as the foundation for LCD and OLED displays.

 </item>